UEE30811 Certificate III in Electrotechnology Electrician

 - We provide education & coaching to employers around the supervision ratio & requirements

 - We work in partnership with Australian Apprenticeship Networks

-- We will train theory and practical skills onsite with your apprentice
+- We will train both theory and practical skills in-house in our electrical workshop with your apprentice

 - We only employ Industry current trainer/assessors